Robert Duvall: Relationships

-Duvall has been married four times.
-He does not have any children.
-"I guess I'm shooting blanks," he said in 2007.
-He has said, "[I've tried] with a lot of different women, in and out of marriage."
-Duvall met his first wife, Barbara Benjamin, a former announcer and dancer on The Jackie Gleason Show, during the shooting of To Kill a Mockingbird.
-She had also appeared in Guys and Dolls (1955) and The Courtship of Eddie's Father (1963) using the name Barbara Brent.
-She had two daughters from her previous marriage.
-They were married from 1964 until 1975.
+Duvall was married four times and did not have any children.
+"I guess I'm shooting blanks", he said in 2007.
+He added, "[I've tried] with a lot of different women, in and out of marriage."
+He met his first wife, Barbara Benjamin, a former announcer and dancer on The Jackie Gleason Show, during the filming of To Kill a Mockingbird (1962).
+She had also appeared in Guys and Dolls (1955) and The Courtship of Eddie's Father (1963) under the name Barbara Brent.
+Benjamin had two daughters from a previous marriage, and she and Duvall were married from 1964 until 1975.

-His second wife was Gail Youngs, to whom he was married from 1982 to 1986.
-His marriage to Youngs temporarily made him the brother-in-law of John Savage, Robin Young, and Jim Youngs.
+His second marriage was to Gail Youngs, to whom he was married from 1982 to 1986.
+Through Youngs, he was briefly the brother‑in‑law of John Savage, Robin Young, and Jim Youngs.

-His third marriage was to Sharon Brophy, a dancer, from 1991 to 1995.
+Duvall's third marriage was to Sharon Brophy, a dancer, from 1991 to 1995.